Paradoxical behavior in Collatz sequences: Properties of paradoxical sequences

 where $C$ and $E$ stand for $C_j(n)$ and $E_j(n)$, respectively.
-Informally, this criterion suggests that paradoxical sequences are more likely to occur when the two conditions below are met: \begin{itemize} \item The coefficient $C$ is slightly smaller than 1; \item The ratio $\frac{E}{n}$ is not too small. \end{itemize} Unfortunately, little is known about the ratio $\frac{E}{n}$ which can be larger than 1 on rare occasions, when a small integer $n$ gives rise to a sequence with a rapidly increasing trend.
-E.g., for $n=27$ and $j=45$, we have $\frac{E}{n} = 12.96\ldots$.
+Informally, this criterion suggests that paradoxical sequences are more likely to occur when the two conditions below are met: \begin{enumerate}[(i)] \item the coefficient $C$ is slightly smaller than 1; \item the ratio $\frac{E}{n}$ is not too small. \end{enumerate} Unfortunately, little is known about the ratio $\frac{E}{n}$ which can be larger than 1 in rare cases, when a small integer $n$ gives rise to a sequence with a rapidly increasing trend.
+E.g., when $n=27$ and $j=45$, we have $\frac{E}{n} = 12.96\ldots$.

 According to the next result where the ratio $\frac{E}{n}$ is constrained from above, one should expect both inequalities in \eqref{eq:paradox} to be quite sharp.
 To obtain this upper bound, we follow the method applied by Eliahou to prove \cite[Theorem 2.1]{Eli93}.